Vladikamira/pihole-parental-control/README.md

 - Periodically checks statistics.
 - Checks every 1 minute for YouTube (or any other service) related queries.
 - If the counter is greater than the limit -> block the client.
+- Sends voice notifications via [simple-google-speaker](https://github.com/Vladikamira/simple-google-speaker) when the limit is approaching and when it's reached.
 - Resets the counter at midnight.

 Domains for other services/web sites can be found here: https://github.com/v2fly/domain-list-community/blob/master/data